 Please refer to other websites for the rates.

 Place to Eat

 This is a famous pizza place in Batanes!
 I know, we went to Batanes to experience nature, but we’re still craving for PIZZA!
-We were actually surprised that Casa Napoli’s Pizza is the kind of pizza than can compete with other pizza places in Metro Manila.
+We were actually surprised that Casa Napoli’s Pizza is the kind of pizza that can compete with other pizza places in Metro Manila.
 This homemade pizza exceeds our expectations!
 BRAVO!